CS-5337-Spring-2017/ROVER_03/README.md

 2. Create local folder with any name on your local pc.

 3. Open terminal at that location and type following code.
-Make sure you have git installed.
+Note: Make sure you have git installed.

 ```
 1. git init